 You can research your employer's inspection history through OSHA's Establishment Search.
 Type in the name of your company and choose the dates you want to cover.

 What is the most commonly cited hazard in your industry?

-You'll need to know your employer's Standard Industrial Classification (SIC) Code.
-Once you know your four-digit code, visit OSHA's Frequently Cited OSHA Standards page, enter your SIC code and view the information for last year.
+You'll need to know your employer's North American Industrial Classification System (NAICS) Code.
+Once you know your six-digit code, visit OSHA's Frequently Cited OSHA Standards page, enter your NAICS code and view the information for last year.